srl-labs/containerlab/docs/manual/shared-sockets.md

 /etc/containerlab/tools/mysocket-token.sh myemail@gmail.com mypassword
 ```

-The script will get the token and save it in the current directory.
+The script will get the token and save it in the current directory under `mysocket_token` name.

 !!!info
-    The token is valid for 5 hours, once the token expires, the already established tunnels will continue to work, but for new tunnels a new token must be provided.
+    The token is valid for 5 hours, once the token expires, the already established tunnels will continue to work, but to establish new tunnels a new token must be provided.

 ## Specify what to share
 To indicate which ports to share the users need to add `share` section under node/kind or default level of the [topology definition file](topo-def-file.md).
-In the example below, two we decide to share SSH and gNMI services of `r1` node:
+In the example below, we decide to share SSH and gNMI services of `r1` node:

 ```yaml
 name: demo